 - After poaching, make a brine of ⅓ cup salt and 2 cups of water.
 Put the cheese into the brine and top with whey to cover (you will need at least 2 cups of whey).
 Allow to brine for at least 2 days or up to 2 months.

--Halloumi is traditionally just made with rennet, however, raw milk would already have it’s own flora to provide flavour.
+-Halloumi is traditionally made just with rennet; however, raw milk would already have a flora to provide flavour.
 If using store-bought milk, then I recommend kefir culturing the milk for about 6 hours prior to making the cheese.
-You don’t want the milk to be very acidic because this is not an acid cheese, however slight culturing will improve the flavour.
+You don’t want the milk to be very acidic because this is not an acid cheese, but using slightly cultured milk will improve the flavour.

 -Please read up on the detailed processes involved with cheese making if you are uncertain about any of the steps in this recipe.

 -Halloumi can be brined in a cool room (18C) or in the fridge.
-You can also freeze halloumi for future use.
+Halloumi also freezes well.